Kirishima Mine Jinja – A shrine dating back to the 6th century

 Kirishima Mine Jinja is one of the oldest shrines in Miyazaki prefecture.
 Dedicated to Ninigi-no-Mikoto and Konohanasakuya-hime amongst others, the shrine is believed to be a power spot.

-The “Chinowa” is part of the “Ooharai Shiki” that is held twice a year.
+The “Chinowa” that can be seen at many shrines all across the country is part of the “Ooharai Shiki” that is held twice a year.
 Once at the end of June, once around New Year’s.

-The ceremony finishes with the participants walking through the Chinowa three times.
+The ceremony finishes with the participants following after the priest through the Chinowa three times.